-PROGRAM DIRECTOR: George B. Gilmore, Ph.D.
+Program Director: George B. Gilmore, Ph.D.

 The general studies curriculum is a flexible, individualized program of studies.
-Its basic advantage is that the adult learner has the opportunity to design a course of studies that is best suited to individual needs and interests.
+Its basic advantage is that the adult learner has the opportunity to design a course of study that is best suited to individual needs and interests.

 The program is divided into two parts of roughly equal credit-hour requirements.
-The first part of the program consists of the sixty hours of the basic core requirements plus an additional six semester hours of credits in professional studies.
-These six hours may be chosen from lower- or upper-level education, communication arts, or business courses.
+The first part of the program consists of the sixty hours of the basic core requirements.
+An additional six semester hours of credit is required in professional studies, chosen from lower- or upper-level education, communication arts, or business courses.

 The second part of the general studies degree consists of sixty-two semester hours of electives of which at least thirty semester hours must be taken at the upper-level.
 The student must earn a grade of C- or higher in these thirty hours and a minimum of half of this thirty-hour requirement must be completed at Spring Hill.
 While a C- in one of these courses will be accepted as a passing grade, all students must attain a cumulative GPA of 2.0, both overall and in the major, in order to graduate.
-General studies students must fulfill a comprehensive experience requirement by completing either GST 499, PSY 385, HUM 460, BUS 499 or another approved form of comprehensive experience.
-Although the general studies degree is characterized by a great deal of flexibility, general studies is intended to have a focus which will be displayed in the comprehensive experience.
+General studies students must fulfill a comprehensive experience requirement by completing either GST 499, PSY 385, HUM 460, LDR 490, BUS 499 or another approved form of comprehensive experience.
+Although the general studies degree is characterized by a great deal of flexibility, this degree is intended to have a focus which will be displayed in the comprehensive experience.
 Students must consult with the advisor in selecting course work for the Bachelor of Science in General Studies in order to achieve as much curricular coherence and consistency as possible.
+A minor is recommended for general studies students to give focus for electives.
+Minors available are: Computer Information Systems, Organizational Leadership, Psychology, and Business Administration.